 Admission and Costs

-The Shaindy Rudoff Graduate Program in Creative Writing accepts a diverse student body from around the world.
+The Shaindy Rudoff track in Creative Writing (within the English Literature MA) accepts a diverse student body from around the world.
 We have welcomed students of all ages from Australia, Zimbabwe, South Africa, the United States, Canada, India, Ireland, Germany, Finland, Denmark, Brazil, the UK and, of course, Israel.

 All applicants must have a Bachelor of Arts degree or equivalent.
-Students who did not major in English literature or a related field as undergraduates or graduates may be asked to take up to four prerequisite courses (hashlamot) from the Department of English.
+Students who did not major in English literature or a related field as undergraduates or graduates may be asked to take up to four prerequisite courses (hashlamot) from the Department of English Literature and Linguistics.
 Their cost is not included in the standard tuition fees.

 |Click here for Instructions.|

 |Click here for Costs.|

-A. Step One: Applying to the Creative Writing Program
+A. Step One: Applying to the Creative Writing Track

-The four elements of your application will be considered by the Shaindy Rudoff Creative Writing Program.
-If you receive a notice of acceptance from us, you should then apply to the Bar-Ilan University MA committee.
-Please do not apply to the MA committee without being first accepted to the program.
+Should you receive a notice of acceptance from the Department of English, you must then apply to the Bar-Ilan University MA committee.
+Please do not apply to the MA committee without being first accepted by the Department.

 B. Step Two: Applying to Bar-Ilan University’s MA committee